 Above 30 Pa, the pressure differences agree with the standard uncertainty (k = 1) of the SES.
-At lower pressures, the scatter of the pressure differences is bigger than the standard uncertainty of the SES, but is in agreement with the expanded uncertainty (k = 2) and allows making a conclusion about the consistency of the two standards on the level of 10 mPa.
+At lower pressures, the scatter of the pressure differences is greater than the standard uncertainty of the SES, but it is in agreement with the expanded uncertainty (k = 2) and allows conclusions to be drawn about the consistency of the two standards at 10 mPa.

 Conclusions

 For the theoretical and experimental effective area of the PCA, as well as for pressures generated by the FPG and the three reference standards based on different operation principles (the pressure balance, the mercury manometer and the static expansion system), all the results demonstrate full agreement within the expanded uncertainties (k = 2) of the three standards.
-Thus, the FPG, which has already been characterized as a primary pressure standard, is validated experimentally.
+Thus, the FPG, which has already been characterised as a primary pressure standard, is validated experimentally.
 For the pressure range from 3 Pa to 15 kPa, the FPG standard uncertainty is presently estimated as 10 mPa + 610-6 p.

 Acknowledgement

-The first author wishes to thank the Egyptian study mission for their support and funding of his scientific mission at PTB.
+The first author wishes to thank the Egyptian study mission for their support and the funding of his scientific mission at PTB.

-The research presented in this article was carried out within EMPIR, which is jointly funded by the EMPIR participating countries within EURAMET and the European Union.
+The research presented in this article was carried out within EMPIR, which is jointly funded by the EMPIR-participating countries within EURAMET and the European Union.

 References